Riverscapes/WATS-5340-5350/Course_Topics/WATS_5340/Permitting.md

 -----
 ## Assignment

 Each year, for a specific [low-tech process based restoration](https://www.sagegrouseinitiative.com/what-is-low-tech-stream-restoration/) project you will design and build in the spring, we have students prepare a real [Joint Permit Application Form](https://www.waterrights.utah.gov/strmalt/forms.asp) to the [Utah Division of Water Rights](https://www.waterrights.utah.gov/strmalt/default.asp) for a Stream Alteration Permit for compliance under [§73-3-29](https://le.utah.gov/xcode/Title73/Chapter3/73-3-S29.html) of Utah Code.
-The U.S. Army Corps of Engineers is resposnible for administering [§404 of the Clean Water Act](https://www.epa.gov/cwa-404/clean-water-act-section-404), which regulates the discharge of dredged or fill material into waters of the United States.
-If the imacts of the proposed 'alterations' are minor enough (as is typically the case in [low-tech process based restoration](https://www.sagegrouseinitiative.com/what-is-low-tech-stream-restoration/)), then a project can be approved under this joint permit application.
+The U.S. Army Corps of Engineers is responsible for administering [§404 of the Clean Water Act](https://www.epa.gov/cwa-404/clean-water-act-section-404), which regulates the discharge of dredged or fill material into waters of the United States.
+If the impacts of the proposed 'alterations' are minor enough (as is typically the case in [low-tech process based restoration](https://www.sagegrouseinitiative.com/what-is-low-tech-stream-restoration/)), then a project can be approved under this joint permit application.

 For example, the work the spring 2018 class did on Three Mile Creek, fell under this [stream alteration permit: 17-25-002](https://waterrights.utah.gov/cgi-bin/strmview.exe?Modinfo=Viewapp&Permit_Number=17250002), whreas the work that the Fall 2017 and Fall 2018 classes did on Trail Creek fell under this [stream alteration permit: 17-25-003](https://waterrights.utah.gov/cgi-bin/strmview.exe?Modinfo=Viewapp&Permit_Number=17250003).